checkly/docs.checklyhq.com/site/content/docs/cli/constructs-reference.md

 ## `MaintenanceWindow`

-Creates a maintenance window that let you schedule planned maintenance for whatever you are monitoring in order to prevent your checks from running at specific times.
+Creates a maintenance window that lets you schedule planned maintenance and prevents your checks from running at specific times.

 ```ts
 import { MaintenanceWindow } from 'checkly/constructs'